Vorkharium/vorkharium.github.io/_posts/2024-11-20-HTB-DevVortex-Write-up.md

 Inside the joomla.xml we found the Joomla version 4.2.6.

-Lets search for an exploit for this version.
+We can now try to find an exploit for this version.

 # Foothold
 ### CVE-2023-23752 Unauthenticated Information Disclosure